gymneganesh/nav-ex-rate-finder/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.8.

-#requirement
+#Prerequisites
-it requires npm version 3.x and the latest node  v6.x
+it requires npm version 3.x and the latest node  v6.x (atleast it should get than v4.x) typings v1 or greater

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.